piano35-edb/barman-docs-rewrite/docs/commands/server/config-update.md

 |------------|--------------|-----------------|----------|
 |`config-update`|Server|Create or update configuration of servers and models|`barman config-update`|

-# Details

-The `config-update` command is used to create or update configuration of servers and models in Barman.

-# Syntax
+## Syntax
 ```bash
 barman config-update <json_changes>
 ```

+## Details

+The `config-update` command is used to create or update configuration of servers and models in Barman.

 `json_changes` should be a JSON string containing an array of documents.

 Each document must contain the following key: